New rights-based approach to First Nations treaty-making rolled out - BC Local News

-Canada, B.C. and First Nations Summit officials have together hammered out a new “rights-based” policy for treaty negotiations in B.C. to replace the previous one-size-fits-all approach.
+Canada, B.C. and First Nations Summit officials have together hammered out a new “rights-based” policy to treaty negotiations in B.C. to replace the previous one-size-fits-all approach.

 “It’s a substantive transformation,” said Carolyn Bennett, federal minister of Crown-Indigenous Relations in a phone interview.
 “It felt historic yesterday because it means no longer do people have to surrender their rights in order to get out from under the Indian Act.”